 Three tips for developing elementary math tests

-1. Demonstrate arithmetic through show and tell
+Demonstrate arithmetic through show and tell

-2. Use both timed and un-timed tests to develop math skills
+Use both timed and un-timed tests to develop math skills

 Math skills can be divided roughly into two parts — problem-solving and rote memory.
 Both skills are equally valuable.
 The analytical, problem-solving side of math is important for working through story problems and understanding complex mathematical operations.
-Testing for this kind of understanding should not be timed.
+Testing for this type of understanding should not be timed.
 Students need to know they can take as long as they need to puzzle their way through the work.

-3. Mix and match types of math questions
+Mix and match types of math questions

 Every subject — even one as concrete as mathematics — can be assessed in many different ways.
 When designing elementary math tests, teachers can include true and false questions, multiple-choice questions and questions that employ problem-solving skills.
 According to the “Improving Your Test Questions” page of the Center for Teaching Excellence at the University of Illinois at Urbana-Champaign, every type of math problem has both positive attributes and drawbacks.
 Multiple-choice questions, for example, offer “highly reliable test scores.”
 On the other hand, they can take a lot of time to create and encourage students to simply guess at the answers.
-By using many different types of questions on any given test, you can take advantage of the best attributes of all of them without weighing your assessments down with the negatives.
+By using many different types of questions on any given test, teachers can take advantage of the best attributes of all of them without weighing their assessments down with the negatives.